 This mobile van carries Naloxone for free distribution to the community.
 Please check with public health to find out the van’s schedule.

 Community Resource Centers

-In the future, Naloxone will be available for free to the public at most family resource centers.
+Naloxone is available for free to the public at family resource centers.